mbinou/poitune-next/README.md

 # Poitune Next

-A Next.js migration of Poitune, originally created by https://x.com/oniats, including refinements to the UI design.
+A Next.js migration of Poitune, originally created by oniats, including refinements to the UI design.

 ## 🚀 Getting Started